Mental Health Services

 For more information use the side menu.

-Taranaki DHB provides a full range of mental health services, from acute inpatient care, intensive psychiatric care, services for the elderly, psychology, alcohol and drug counselling and also specialist services for children and young people through the Child and Adolescent Service.
+Te Whatu Ora Taranaki provides a full range of mental health services, from acute inpatient care, intensive psychiatric care, services for the elderly, psychology, alcohol and drug counselling and also specialist services for children and young people through the Child and Adolescent Service.
 The acute inpatient care facility, Te Puna Waiora, has been designed to respect the needs and privacy of the consumer and provide the best environment for treatment and recovery.

 Te Puna Waiora is the acute inpatient adult mental health unit, within Taranaki Base Hospital and is accessed via the first entrance off David Street.
 Te Puna Waiora is a 30-bed unit, catering for the needs of people with acute mental illness.